Actyx/Actyx/web/developer.actyx.com/docs/pond/in-depth/tag-type-checking.md

 ### Tag

 A single tag, tied to the type of events it may be attached to.
-Using typescripts’s union types, we are unrestricted in the number of associated events:
+Using TypeScript’s union types, we are unrestricted in the number of associated events:

 ```typescript